Kurdish exiles back Iran protests but deny organizing them - NewsBreak

 “I didn’t know Mahsa, but her death pushed me to protest,” said Nisreen, a woman in the Kurdish Iranian town of Bukan.
 “Her death made me angry.
 Women in Iran are oppressed, we have no opportunities,” the 34-year-old said, speaking to the AP via WhatsApp on condition her last name not be used, fearing reprisal.

-The first protest she attended in Bukan began peacefully, “then the shooting and arrests started,” she said.
+The first protest she attended in Bukan began peacefully, she said.
+“Then the shooting and arrests started,” she said.
 On one occasion, the person standing next to her was hit.

 Opposition parties have clout in her area, she said.
 “But that is not why I am protesting.”